sparkflows/sparkflows-docs/docs/operations/h2-database/migrating-h2-db-from-oneversion-to-another.rst

 Migrate H2 DB from one Version to Another
 ===========

-This document outlines the steps to successfully migrate H2 Database from one version to another.
-It will cover the following:
+This document outlines the steps to successfully migrate the H2 Database from version **1.4.199** to **2.3.232**, covering the complete migration process in detail.

-* Migration of H2 Database from **1.4.199 to 2.3.232**

 Migration from version 1.4.199 to 2.3.232
 ------------